MikeTheReader/advent-of-code-2019/src/day-4/README.md

 Pretty straight-forward, only messed up in that I didn't set the previous value to compare unless it wasn't set at all.
 Once I fixed that, all was well.
 Added a couple more unit tests for that.

+## Part Two

+Part two adds criteria.
+I'm going to implement it as an additional function to keep the original unit tests and add new ones.